keonlee9420/Daft-Exprt/README.md

 ## Inference

-You have to download the [pretrained models]() and put them in `output/ckpt/DATASET/`.
+You have to download the [pretrained models](https://drive.google.com/drive/folders/1rmeW24lrCg_qwPkVI0D4bRNq4HSv_4rE?usp=sharing) and put them in `output/ckpt/DATASET/`.

 For a **multi-speaker TTS**, run
 ```
 python3 synthesize.py --text "YOUR_DESIRED_TEXT" --speaker_id SPEAKER_ID --restore_step RESTORE_STEP --mode single --dataset DATASET --ref_audio REF_AUDIO
 ```
 to synthesize speech with the style of input audio at REF_AUDIO.
-The generated utterances will be put in `output/result/`.
+The dictionary of learned speakers can be found at `preprocessed_data/VCTK/speakers.json`, and the generated utterances will be put in `output/result/`.

 ## Batch Inference
 Batch inference is also supported, try